MicrosoftDocs/MIMDocs/MIMDocs/migrate-from-the-fim-connector-for-azure-active-directory.md

 # Migrate an Azure AD provisioning scenario from the FIM Connector for Azure AD

 While Microsoft Identity Manager (MIM) continues to be supported, one of the connectors, the Forefront Identity Manager (FIM) Connector for Azure Active Directory (Azure AD) from 2014 was [deprecated](microsoft-identity-manager-2016-deprecated-features.md) in 2021.
 The solution of using FIM and the Azure AD Connector has been superseded by more recent integration options.
 If you are using that connector to provision from FIM or MIM into Azure AD, you'll need to update your sync topology to remove that connector and use a different option.
-This change is necessary because the internal interfaces used by the Azure AD Connector for FIM are being removed from Azure AD, and in the future, that connector will no longer be able to connect to Azure AD.
+This change is necessary because the internal interfaces used by the Azure AD Connector for FIM are being removed from Azure AD.
+In the future, that connector will no longer be able to connect to Azure AD.

 Three options to use in place of this connector are: